linewriter1024/simplerpgcards/README.md

 - ✅ Multiple tag selection and filtering
 - ✅ Bulk selection for PDF generation
 - ✅ Sortable card list by title or creation date
+- ✅ Bulk-add mode for creating multiple similar cards with shared tags and content

 ## Card Specifications